-- i.
-The overall remuneration of the Board of Directors includes Mr. Javier Gómez-Navarro's compensation up to the time he ceased as director on June 29, 2020 (once the term for which he was appointed had expired), and compensation for Mr. Javier Monzón de Cáceres and Ms. Sonia Dulá up to the time of they respectively ceased in their functions or resigned on December 18, 2020. - Also included is Mr Javier Santiso and Mr. Rosauro Varo's remuneration commencing on their appointments as directors on December 22, 2020. - ii.
-Non-executive chairman's remuneration: Mr. Javier Monzón de Cáceres, who was the non-executive chairman of the Board of Directors, was removed as director during the extraordinary shareholders meeting held on December 18, 2020.
+It is also included the remuneration of Mr Javier Santiso and Mr. Rosauro Varo from their appointment as directors on December 22, 2020.

+ii) Non executive chairmanship's remuneration: Mr. Javier Monzón de Cáceres, who was the non-executive chairman of the Board of Directors, was removed as director during the extraordinary shareholders meeting held at December 18, 2020.
 In February 2021, the director Mr. Joseph Oughourlian was appointed Non-Executive Chairman of the Board of Directors.
-Until the moment of his appointment as Chairman, Mr. Oughorlian held the position of non-executive Vice-Chairman, therefore, and pursuant to the Board of Directors Regulation, he was serving as chairman of the Board, from the time of termination of Mr. Monzón. - The Board of Directors resolved that the remuneration corresponding to the non-executive chairmanship of the Board be reduced from the EUR 400 thousand that Mr. Monzón was earning to EUR 200 thousand with effect from December 22, 2020. - iii.
-For the performance of executive functions at the Company, the fixed annual compensation in cash of the former CEO amounted to EUR 500 thousand.
-However, taking into account the extraordinary circumstances of the COVID-19 crisis, a 10% reduction was applied to this remuneration on a pro rata basis for the period between April and December 2020. - iv.
-Variable compensation in cash includes the following items: - Annual variable compensation (bonus): is the reflection of the amount corresponding to theoretical annual variable compensation of Mr Manuel Mirat (former CEO and then sole executive director of the Company), if 2020 management objectives were achieved.
-Nevertheless, in relation to the 2020 financial year, the CEO voluntarily waived his annual variable remuneration: i) in April 2020 he waived the part of the annual variable remuneration referred to quantitative objectives (that is, 80% of the target amount of EUR 300 thousand) and ii) in January 2021 he waived the part of the annual variable remuneration referred to qualitative objectives (based on individual performance whose weight was 20% of the target of EUR 300 thousand).
+Until the moment of his appointment as Chairman, Mr. Oughorlian held the position of non-executive Vice-Chairman, therefore, and pursuant to the Board of Directors Regulation, he was serving as chairman of the Board, from the time of termination of Mr. Monzón.

+The Board of Directors resolved that the remuneration corresponding to the non-executive chairmanship of the Board be reduced from the EUR 400 thousand that Mr. Monzón was earning to EUR 200 thousand, with effect from December 22, 2020.

+- iii) For the performance of executive functions at the Company, the fixed annual compensation in cash of the CEO amounts to EUR 500 thousand.
+However, and as it has already been stated above, considering the extraordinary circumstances of the COVID-19 crisis, a 10% reduction was applied to this remuneration on a pro rata basis for the period between April and December 2020. - iv) Variable compensation in cash: the following items are included: - o Annual variable compensation (bonus): is the reflection of the amount corresponding to theoretical annual variable compensation of CEO Mr Manuel Mirat, sole executive director of the Company, if 2020 management objectives were achieved.
+However, the CEO voluntarily renounced to receive, in relation to the financial year 2020, the annual variable remuneration: i) as it has already been stated above, in April 2020 the CEO renounced to the part of the annual variable remuneration that refers to quantitative objectives (that is, 80% of the target amount of EUR 300 thousand) and ii) in January 2021 he also renounced to the part of the annual variable remuneration referred to qualitative objectives (based on individual performance whose weight was 20% of the target of EUR 300 thousand).